rpokrovskij/ControlledSerializationJsonConverter/README.md

                     simpleTypes:        ControlledSerializationJsonConverter.StandardSimpleTypes,
                     );
  ```

+## About JavaScriptSerializer
+`JavaScriptSerializer` was a Micorsoft default json serialiaztion instrument for ASP platform till MVC6.
+It seems like now most ASP users preffer `newtonsoft json.net` becasue of its reach serialization customization using attributes, when JavaScriptSerializer supports only ScriptIgnoreAttribute, but as consider using attributes as wrong practice.
+By default even this attribute interpetation is disabled in the `ControlledSerializationJsonConverter`.
+To enable it setup `ignoreScriptIgnoreAttribute=false` in constructor.

 ## USE CASE 1: Safe log object as json string
 ```
 var item =  ... ;  // object you want to log